pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

      for ``P`` position records with your device id.)

-  Most of the callbacks are identical to those used with :py:func:`registerAvionicsCallbacksEx` above, with the exception of :py:func:`screenDraw`, :py:func:`bezelDraw`, and :py:func:`brightness` which we describe below:
+  Most of the callbacks are identical to those used with :py:func:`registerAvionicsCallbacksEx` above, with the exception of :py:func:`screenDraw`, :py:func:`bezelDraw`, and :py:func:`brightness` which we describe below.
+  :func:`browserLoadFinished` and :func:`browserLoadError` callbacks are only relevant for :data:`WindowContentTypeBrowser` windows.
+  See :doc:`display_window_browser`.

-  .. py:function:: screenDraw(refCon)
+  .. py:function:: screenDraw(refCon) -> None

+    :param Any refCon: reference constant provided with :py:func:`createAvionicsEx`

     This is the prototype for drawing callbacks for custom devices' screens.

-    :param Any refCon: reference constant provided with :py:func:`createAvionicsEx`
-    :return: None

     Upon entry the OpenGL context will be correctly set up for you and OpenGL will be in panel coordinates for 2d drawing.
 The OpenGL state (texturing, etc.) will be unknown.

-    X-Plane *does not clear* your screen for you between calls - this means you can re-use portions to save drawing, but otherwise you must call glClear() to erase the screen's contents.
+    X-Plane *does not clear* your screen for you between calls (in :data:`WindowContentTypeOpenGL`) - this means you can re-use portions to save drawing, but otherwise you must call glClear() to erase the screen's contents.
+You do not need to call glClear() when using :data:`WindowContentTypePanelGraphics`.

     This interacts with the value of the ``drawOnDemand`` parameter.
 If ``drawOnDemand=0``, this draw function is called every frame.
 If ``drawOnDemand=1``, this draw function is called once.